 The organizer reserves the right to make changes to the event program.

 Senka Božić-Vrbančić is employed as a Professor in Anthropology at the University of Zadar, Croatia.
 She holds a PhD in Anthropology from the University of Auckland, New Zealand.
 She has worked at the University of Melbourne, Australia (McArthur Research Fellowship 2007-2010), Center for Sociology and Cultural Studies in Lviv, Ukraine and Institute for Anthropological Research, Zagreb, Croatia.
 Her work spans the fields of anthropology, cultural and visual studies with an emphasis on the politics of culture and affective components of belonging (class/ gender/ ethnicity/ race).
 She is the author of two books Tarara: Croatians and Maori in New Zealand – memory, belonging, identity (2008, 2018) and Hitchcockian gaze: a paranoid reading of contemporary culture (2017).
 She is currently finishing a book on the precariousness as a social condition based on an ethnographic research of everyday and the structures of feeling associated with precarious lifeworlds in Croatia.
-The title of her lecture at IUAES2020 is Domestication in the Ruins of Anthropocene (abstract of the lecture will be available soon).
+The title of Prof. Božić-Vrbančić’s lecture at IUAES2020 Congress is Precarity in a Time of Historical Present.

 Empowering Anthropology in the Face of Crises – sponsored by World Anthropological Union (WAU)

 (organizers: Junji Koizumi, Osaka University and NIHU, Japan/IUAES President/WAU Co-Chair; and Carmen Sílvia de Moraes Rial, Federal University of Santa Catarina, Brazil/WCAA Chair/WAU Co-Chair)